Unity-Technologies/unity-cache-server/README.md

 * cache_fs is backwards compatible with v5.x Cache Server directories.
 * Supports worker threads using the `--workers` option.
-* When you run the cleanup script, the value of the `expireTimeSpan` option is used to determine which file to delete files.
+* When you run the cleanup script, the value of the `expireTimeSpan` option is used to determine which files to delete.
 If `maxCacheSize` is specified the script checks whether the cache exceeds the value of `maxCacheSize`.
 If it does, the script deletes files in least-recently-used order until the cache no longer exceed maxCacheSize.

 ## cache_ram